hilo-software/ebike-battery-manager/README.md

 - Lectric xpedition packs and chargers are also profiled.
 - Currently only 48V systems have been profiled.
 - The script provides command line control to allow moderate customization of parameters.
-    - You can always directly modify the script as well.
+    - You can always directly modify the Python script as well.
 - A configuration file is also allowed which provides more extensive customization.
 See sample_ebike_battery_manager.config
 ## Setup
 ### TP Link Plugs